 What is a Discount Rate?

-Applying a discount rate compares the return of a particular activity (planting, harvesting, thinning), a series of activities, or a management plan to an alternative investment with a known return (expressed as a percentage).
+Applying a discount rate compares the return of a particular activity (planting, harvesting, thinning), a series of activities, or a forest management plan to an alternative investment with a known return (expressed as a percentage).
 The rate of this return, also known as the alternate rate of return (ARR), is often used as the discount rate if the two investments are similar in terms of risk, liquidity and other factors.

 Net present value (NPV) indicates the net return (or loss) of that particular activity compared to the alternative investment.
 Each dollar invested in an activity must return at a rate greater than the discount rate to have a positive NPV and to make an investment financially viable.
 The greater the NPV, the greater the return is expected to be relative to that of the alternative.